davidluzhiyun/COMPSCI307D_monoply/doc/DESIGN.md

 ## Assumptions that Affect the Design
+* If the user wants to manually upload a configuration file to the game, they know the correct format of the json files.
+* The users know how monopoly works since each feature does not have an instruction with it

 #### Features Affected by Assumptions
+* The types of configuration files are limited since they have to follow a specific format
+* New users to monopoly cannot play the game

 ## Significant differences from Original Plan
+* A couple model APIs have changed to reduce redundancy and for easier game communication/implementation
+* The controller needs to store several variables in order to properly load, start, and run games

 ## New Features HowTo
+How to add more features:
+* Make a UI component to show the new feature/allow the user to interact with it
+* Add functionality in the view to send an event to the model to do the new feature
+* Implement the necessary backend logic in order for the new feature to occur
+* Implement the necessary controller logic to interpret and parse the necessary information from the model output to give back to the view.

 #### Easy to Add Features
+* New and different properties
+* New UI features, such as popups and more information displayed

 #### Other Features not yet Done